borntyping/borntyping.github.io/index.md

 ## Professional work

-I'm a a software engineer with a career of working across the spectrum of Operations, DevOps, and SRE roles.
+I'm a a software engineer with a career of working across a spectrum of Operations, DevOps, SRE, and Developer Experience roles.

 I'm most effective when working on developer tools, and have broad experience across projects that have included complex CI/CD pipelines, web applications, REST APIs, dependency and release management services, infrastructure-as-code deployments, and automated test suites.